ambient-innovation/rancher2-upgrade/README.md

 2. Run the docker-entrypoint.sh (gitlab will not do this automatically).
 This will create the cli2.json

-3. Execute "upgrade.de [namespace] [deployment]" script for each deployment, you want to upgrade.
+3. Execute "patch.de [namespace] [workload]" script for each deployment, you want to upgrade.
+You must specify the workload including its type like "deployment/name" or "cronjob/name".

 Sample gitlab-ci.yml: